creativenucleus/jtruk-timezoner.js/README.md

 ## Usage

-This requires three steps:
+This requires four steps:

-- Add an element that will be replaced by the timezone dropdown `<select>`.
+1. Add the Timezone Selector.
-- Wrap some elements to define the Anchor Dates - these are used to add 'day of week' clarifications to the times.
+1. Set up the Anchor Dates - these are used to add 'day of week' clarifications to the times.
-- Wrap each time in the schedule with an annotated class.
+1. Wrap each time in the schedule with a <time> class.
-- Include the script and initialise it.
+1. Include the script and initialise it.

 You can additionally:

 - Configure how the local time is displayed.
 - Style with standard CSS.

-### Timezone Selector
+### 1) Timezone Selector

 The content of this DOM element will be replaced by a dropdown selector when the script initialises.